 Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

-Six years ago on a beach in San Pancho, Mexico, we asked ourselves a question: What would we do if we weren’t afraid?
+Six years ago, on a beach in San Pancho, Mexico, we asked ourselves a simple question:

 12 Lessons Learned